Movable type: Europe

 It has also been suggested that the method used by Gutenberg involved using a single punch to make a mould, but the mould was such that the process of taking the type out disturbed the casting, causing variants and anomalies, and that the punch-matrix system came into use possibly around the 1470s.

 This raises the possibility that the development of movable type in the West may have been progressive rather than a single innovation.

 Gutenberg's movable-type printing system spread rapidly across Europe, from the single Mainz printing press in 1457 to 110 presses by 1480, with 50 of them in Italy.
 Venice quickly became the centre of typographic and printing activity.
 Significant contributions came from Nicolas Jenson, Francesco Griffo, Aldus Manutius, and other printers of late 15th-century Europe.
 Gutenberg's movable type printing system offered a number of advantages over previous movable type techniques.
-The lead-antimony-tin alloy used by Gutenberg had half the melting temperature of bronze, making it easier to cast the type and aided the use of reusable metal matrix moulds instead of the expendable sand and clay moulds.
+The lead-antimony-tin alloy used by Gutenberg had a much lower melting temperature than bronze, making it easier to cast the type and aiding the use of reusable metal matrix moulds instead of the expendable sand and clay moulds.

 The use of antimony alloy increased hardness of the type compared to lead and tin for improved durability of the type.
 The reusable metal matrix allowed a single experienced worker to produce 4,000 to 5,000 individual types a day, while Wang Chen had artisans working two years to make 60,000 wooden types.